 Chaired by Leonard Rivera, Esq., the Interpreter Services Committee’s overarching goal is to improve access among litigants of limited English proficiency to interpreter and translation services in the Commonwealth’s courts and administrative agencies.
-The Committee’s current initiatives include:
+The Committee’s current initiatives include the following:

-Jury Service Pamphlet: As one means of increasing juror diversity throughout the Commonwealth, the Committee produced two types of pamphlets (attached at right) that educate limited English proficient (“LEP”) individuals about jury service and the level of English language proficiency needed to serve on a federal or a state court jury.
+Jury Service Pamphlet for Limited English Proficient (“LEP”) Individuals: The Committee recently produced two pamphlets (attached at right), for federal and state courts, that educate LEP individuals about jury service and the level of English language proficiency needed to serve on a jury.
 The Committee distributed the federal pamphlets to the three Federal District Courts for dissemination at naturalization ceremonies.
-The Committee also distributed the state court pamphlets to court administrators throughout the Commonwealth and to bar associations, advocacy groups, and commissions who work closely with immigrant communities.
+The Committee distributed the state court pamphlets to court administrators throughout the Commonwealth and to bar associations, advocacy groups, and commissions who work closely with immigrant communities.

 Act 172 and Interpreter Regulations: Earlier in its history, the Commission played a key role in the passage of Act 172, which established a certification system for court interpreters and mandated that certified or otherwise qualified interpreters be provided in certain court and most administrative proceedings.
 Since then, the Committee has been working with the Administrative Office of Pennsylvania Courts (“AOPC”), public interest organizations and bar associations to disseminate information about interpretation services and related legal issues.
 On May 22, 2021, the Committee submitted formal comments (attached at right) to the AOPC’s proposed amendments to Act 172’s interpreter regulations and compensation schedules.
 In its Comments, the Commission urged the AOPC to provide adequate funding for interpreters who serve in a remote capacity and ensure that LEP litigants’ due process rights are protected.
 The finalized version of the amended regulations, which reflect several of the Committee’s suggestions, were published in November 2021 and took effect on January 1, 2022.